borntofrappe/borntofrappe/playground/Components/Blog Header/README.md

 }
 ```

-Remember to reset the properties necessary to create the effect with `vw` units: the overflow on the body, the size of the pseudo elements.

-## ::after
+## Waves

-Beside the `::before` pseudo element, used if grid is not supported to recreate the background, use `::after` to add a wave-like pattern.
-This pseudo element too stretches to consider the viewport, with viewport units or percentage values if grid is supported.
+Use the `::after` pseudo to add a wave-like pattern.
+Stretch its width to cover the viewport, with similar considerations to the `::before` counterpart:

+- `100vw` by default

+- `100%` if grid is supported

+## Redundancies

+The `::before` and `::after` pseudo elements share a few properties.
+Prefer to repeat the syntax given the different purpose.